stm32duino/Arduino_Core_STM32/README.md

 ## Introduction

-This repo adds the support of STM32 MCU in Arduino IDE.<br>
+This repo adds the support of STM32 MCU in Arduino IDE 2.x.<br>

 This porting is based on:
 * [STM32Cube MCU Packages](https://www.st.com/en/embedded-software/stm32cube-mcu-packages.html) including: